John Wesley Fitzgerald (politician, born 1990): Wyoming City Council

-Michigan Legislature
+Michigan House of Representatives

-John Fitzgerald serves in the Michigan State House of Representatives for the 83rd District, which includes portions of Wyoming, Grand Rapids, and Byron Township.
-Fitzgerald became Minority Floor Leader following the 2024 elections.
-At the time, he said "Now we have an opportunity to really build on the lessons learned as individual members and also as a leadership team."
+Fitzgerald represents the 83rd district in the Michigan House of Representatives, which includes portions of Wyoming, Grand Rapids, and Byron Township.

+Following the 2024 election, House Democrats elected Fitzgerald as Democratic Minority Floor Leader.
+Fitzgerald said, "Now we have an opportunity to really build on the lessons learned as individual members and also as a leadership team."

-Fitzgerald was elected in 2022 with 52.62% of the vote against Lisa DeKryger who received 44.53% of the vote.
-He won re-election to his second term in 2024 with 53.1% of the vote against Tommy Brann who received 46.9% of the vote.
+Fitzgerald was elected in 2022 with 52.62% of the vote against Lisa DeKryger, who received 44.53% of the vote.

+He won re-election in 2024 with 53.1% of the vote against former state representative Tommy Brann, who received 46.9% of the vote.